notthetup/blog/_posts/2010-04-06-the-3g-4g-confusion.md

 So both the groups evolved their standards to quality for the new requirements. the 3GPP side came up with UMTS(W-CDMA).
 The W-CDMA here refers to the technology used, nothing to do with the CDMA standard from 2G.
 And the 3GPP2 side came up with CDMA2000 1xEV-DO, widely known as EV-DO.

 **3.5G** Ofcourse, we can't stop at 3G, so there was enhancement to the standards.
 The 3GPP moved to HSPA(HSDPA and HSUPA), while 3GPP2 side went with EV-DO RevA.
 These were mainly just speed bumps.
-Confused??
+Confused?
 The guys at commandN did a [nice table for everything until 3.5G][6].

 **3.75G** We can't stop here either.
 Even more speed 3GPP - HSPA+ ; 3GPP2 - EV-DO RevB.